vmware-archive/container-tracer/README.md

     - Destroy: stop the ftrace session if it is not already stopped.
 Remove the tracing resource from the API database.

-    - Status: Look in the internal database and print the status metadata that is stored for the tracing resource.
+    - Status: look in the internal database and print the status metadata that is stored for the tracing resource.